-Implications Based on population standards there is no immediate need for additional courts.
-However, survey respondents have indicated a desire for additional courts to reduce conflicts between tennis and pickleball players and to ensure more court availability for casual players.
-There is an opportunity to work closely with the tennis and pickleball clubs to improve the accessibility and utilization of the tennis/pickleball courts through an online booking system and to promote and increase the use of the Lanark Village Tennis Court which may decrease the need for additional courts.
-It will also be important to closely track booking and membership trends to better understand if additional courts are needed.
+Based on population standards there is no immediate need for additional courts, but there will be a need for at least one additional court by the end of the planning period.
+In addition, survey respondents have indicated a desire for additional courts to reduce conflicts between tennis and pickleball players and to ensure more court availability for casual players.
+There is an opportunity to work closely with the tennis and pickleball clubs to improve the accessibility and utilization of the tennis/pickleball courts through a online booking system in Tay Valley.
+It will also be important to closely track booking and membership trends to better understand when additional courts are needed.
 If membership of the pickleball club continues to grow, additional courts may be warranted.